lake-wg/edhoc/draft-ietf-lake-edhoc.md

 When the credential is a certificate, CRED_x is an end-entity certificate (i.e., not the certificate chain).
 In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement".

-To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity", which in case of a X.509 certificate would be the 'subject' and 'subjectAltName' fields, see {{identities}}.
+To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity", which in case of a X.509 certificate would be the "subject" and "subjectAltName" fields, see {{identities}}.
 EDHOC follows SIGMA by calculating a MAC over the whole certificate.
 While the SIGMA paper only focuses on the identity, the same principle is true for any information such as policies connected to the public key.

 When CRED_x is a CWT or UCCS, the claims set includes: